 The first choice for fluid is Citco AW-46(200) hydraulic fluid.
 This is the fluid we normally supply with your unit.
 It’s suitable for an ambient temperature range of -10°F to 100°F (-23°C to 38°C).

 We’re confident these steps will become second nature, once you get on a routine maintenance schedule.
 Have other maintenance-related questions?
 We’d love to hear from you.
-Contact us today.
+Contact us today for more information on edge of dock levelers and yard ramps.